How to use SciServer

 - Navigate to where you want to copy or move the files, and then press the “Paste” button:

-You must have write permissions on the destination folder in order to move/copy a file or folder there!
+NOTE: You must have write permissions on the destination folder in order to move/copy a file or folder there!

 SciServer Compute is an application that allows users to easily create and run Jupyter Notebooks containing code and instructions to analyze and process SciServer hosted data sets.
 SciServer provides a rich API to access all aspects of SciServers resources, including databases, Filesystems, user and group management, and even Compute Jobs.